Decision on Registration

 - considering rejection of the application.

 In the former case, the applicant is admitted to the Register for five years, or registration is renewed for a further five years, respectively.
+The applicant may make additional representation to the Register Committee within 40 days if it considers that specific conclusions are unreasonable or disproportionate in the light of the available evidence.

 The applicant can also withdraw the application instead of making additional representation.
 Should EQAR not receive any notice by the deadline this will be deemed a withdrawal of the application.